Table of Contents

 As observed during the dance analysis, the roots of Raqs sharqi are in Baladi dance, but it was performed for an afrangi audience, which was influenced by transcultural elements and which sought an ‘elegant’ uplifted feeling in the dance.

 So, Raqs sharqi reflects the dispositions of two different segments of Egyptian society, ‘embedded in the agents’ very bodies in the form of mental disposition’ (Bourdieu, 1977, p.
 15), resulting in a ‘class hybridism’.

 In addition to these culturally encoded feelings, in the Raqs sharqi discourse, there is an appreciation for the agency of the performer, being authentic to yourself, rather than just to the dance.

 This is expressed through the dancer’s individualism and qualities such as: spontaneity; honesty; humour; charisma; dancing ‘from the heart’.

 Dancers are encouraged to develop their own style rather than blindly copying other dancers.
 In this respect, if dance traditions are compared to social structures, ‘structure is not to be equated with constraint but is always both constraining and enabling’ (Giddens, 1984, p.
 25).

-Thus, for raqs sharqi dancers, traditions are both constraining and enabling in the sense that raqs sharqi traditions (movement vocabulary, music, artefacts) enable dancers to express themselves.
+Thus, for Raqs sharqi dancers, traditions are both constraining and enabling in the sense that Raqs sharqi traditions (movement vocabulary, music, artifacts) enable dancers to express themselves.